dynamic/silverstripe-base-site/docs/en/index.md

 ## Site Search

 As an alternative to the FullText search feature built into Silverstripe, base site supports utilizing [`silverstripers/elemental-search`](https://github.com/SilverStripers/elemental-seach) module.
 By applying `Dynamic\Base\Extension\SearchExtension` to your `PageController` (covers all pages on the site, apply to more specific controller for page type specific actions) to implement the proper form and result methods.

+Out of the box, elemental-search does not restrict results to Page (or it's sublcasses).
+There is a config option you can apply to the same class you have also implemented `Dynamic\Base\Extension\SearchExtension`.
+Set `restrict_results_to_pages` to `true` in your config.
+This will ensure the result is a sublcass of `SiteTree`.